 - Recruit the staff.
 You can find qualified staff or inexperienced people, but with further training.
 You can headhunt by yourself or hire the professional agencies.

 - Think of the marketing and advertising.
 This paragraph should include the name of the establishment, its concept, exterior and interior design, online promotion, social and offline media.
-Don’t forget about the distribution of leaflets, discounts, bonus cards, etc. Start since the room preparation stage, you can decorate the windows, walls with the statement about the soon coffee house opening.
+Don’t forget about the distribution of leaflets, discounts, bonus cards, etc. Start since the room preparation stage, you can decorate the windows, walls with the statement about the soon coffee shops opening.
 Inform about your shop in Google My Business and Apple Maps Connect.

 - Organize the opening ceremony with free coffee or tea, or contests, etc.

-Basic Coffee House Equipment
+Basic Coffee Shop Equipment

 The quality of water influences the taste of coffee much as well as the service life of your equipment.
 Therefore, a serious coffee shop uses professional reverse osmosis systems for water processing that make almost distilled water.
 This water is often diluted with more saline water.
 Due to this fact, you can achieve the ideal ratio of minerals and rigidity.

-The coffee house can’t use tap or distilled water.
+The coffee shop can’t use tap or distilled water.
 As in the first case, the water will be too hard and coffee will be unsaturated and the equipment would often destroy from scaling.
 In the second case, low mineralization will make the drink sour.

 Important water parameters: